-"Writing Opinion For Impact" by Conrad C. Fink,
+"Writing Opinion For Impact" by Conrad C. Fink.
+(This book won't be necessary until midway through the semester.)

 AP Stylebook

 Local daily and Sunday newspapers (print or online)

 Class objectives:

 Simply put, I want students to become better writers.
 I want each individual to begin the process of finding an authentic writing voice.
 That's not easy, but this will be a start.
 We'll hone in on the reporting skills necessary for powerful feature and opinion writing and examine the craft that is behind any good feature story or opinion piece.